March 23, 2005

 Further regulation opposed by narrow majority in Collyer-Bristow Annual Debate

-The second annual Collyer-Bristow Debate, held in association with 5RB, took place last night in the Great Hall, Gray’s
+The second annual Collyer-Bristow Debate, held in association with 5RB, took place last night in the Great Hall, Gray’s Inn in front of 150 invited guests from the press and publishing worlds, the legal profession and academia.

 In a lively debate chaired by retired Court of Appeal Judge, Sir Brian Neill and moderated by Joanna Kennedy of Collyer-Bristow, a distinguished panel of speakers debated the motion, ‘This house believes that regulation of the media has not gone far enough’.